Thank you for your interest in advertising in THE BEE!

 Remit any bill payments to:

-THE BEE distributes approximately 20,000 issues, published on the Thursday nearest the first of each month -- except for the December issue (which comes out just before Thanksgiving) and the Christmas issue (which is technically the January issue, but comes out a week before Christmas).
+THE BEE distributes approximately 20,000 issues, published on the Friday nearest the first of each month -- except for the December issue (which comes out just before Thanksgiving) and the Christmas issue (which is technically the January issue, but comes out in the week before Christmas).

-We mail, free, 12,500 issues to ZIP Code 97202, and 4,000 issues to ZIP code 97206 (the western portion of the ZIP code -- primarily Woodstock).
-We thus distribute 16,500 copies monthly by mail, with another 3,500 copies placed on free newsstands within and just outside of our free mail distribution area.
+We mail -- free to the recipient -- 12,500 issues to ZIP Code 97202, and 4,000 issues to ZIP code 97206 (the western portion of that ZIP code -- primarily Woodstock).
+We thus distribute 16,500 copies monthly by mail, with another 3,500 copies placed on free newsstands within, and just outside of, our free mail distribution area.

-Our demographics are thus just about the same as the neighborhoods we serve, which include:
+Our demographics are just about the same as the demographic composition of the neighborhoods we serve, which include:

-As pointed out above, we have 3,500 copies on free street newsstands, as well as distribution through retail store locations, throughout the Inner Southeast area -- which includes racks in the adjacent Creston-Kenilworth, Ardenwald, and Brentwood-Darlington neighborhoods.
-Our monthly deadlines are posted at the bottom of this page.
+As pointed out above, we have 3,500 copies on free street newsstands, as well as distribution through over 50 retail store locations, throughout the Inner Southeast area -- which includes newsracks in the adjacent Creston-Kenilworth, Ardenwald, and Brentwood-Darlington neighborhoods.
+Our monthly deadlines are posted at the bottom of this webpage.

-THE BEE is a tabloid, with the print space six columns wide (10.875" wide) and 16 inches from top to bottom.
+THE BEE is now presented in a "broadsheet" format, with the print space six columns wide (10.875" wide) and 21.25 inches from top to bottom.

 The basic building block of newspaper advertising is the "column inch".
 That consists of space one column wide (1.70") and one inch high.